forward-motion/commentbox.io/docs/DASHBOARD.md

 We will POST a request to your endpoint with a JSON body that includes two parameters: `event` and `data`.

-The `event` parameter is a string that can be one of: "comment.pending", "comment.approved", "comment.deleted", "comment.flagged".
+The `event` parameter is a string that can be one of:
+- `comment.pending`
+- `comment.approved`
+- `comment.deleted`
+- `comment.flagged`

+In the future, we may expand this list to include other events such as voting.

 The `data` parameter is an object that has the following parameters:
 - `id`: the comment Id